Patsy Palmer: Other work

 Palmer made a guest appearance on the Christmas Day 1993 episode of Top of the Pops introducing 'No Limit' by 2 Unlimited with presenter Mark Franklin.

 Palmer worked on the first series of OK TV with Fiona Phillips in 1999.
-In the first episode of the series she was shown at a beauty salon where she got her hair shampooed and interviewed Lindsey Coulson, who played her fictional mother Carol Jackson in EastEnders.
+In the first episode of the series she was shown at a beauty salon where she had her hair shampooed whilst she interviewed Lindsey Coulson, who played her fictional mother Carol Jackson in EastEnders.
 In 1999, Palmer made a cameo appearance as herself in an episode of Kathy Burke's sitcom, Gimme Gimme Gimme; it made light of her role as Bianca Jackson.
 She appeared as Clare in the detective series McCready and Daughter, which aired for a pilot and one series between 2000 and 2001.
 She made an appearance in He Knew He Was Right for the BBC in 2004, and in 2001 she was seen in the television mini-series Do or Die, which aired on Sky One.

 On stage she has starred in the one-woman musical Tell Me On A Sunday, which toured the UK, and played in London's West End.
 She also had a leading role in a UK tour of the musical Steppin' Out, appeared in the original West End run of Mum's the Word, and acted in We Happy Few by Imogen Stubbs, which played a short run at the Gielgud Theatre.

 Palmer stood in for GMTVs Lorraine Kelly, presenting her Lorraine Live section for a week in 1999, reporting from Miami on fashion, lifestyle, health and fitness.
 She has also co-hosted Channel 4's Big Breakfast as a guest presenter for a week.
 Palmer has released a number of hit fitness videos and DVDs: Patsy Palmer – The Club Workout (2000), Patsy Palmer – The Urban Workout (2002) and Patsy Palmer's Ibiza Workout (2002).
 In 2006 Palmer made an appearance in the charity fitness DVD The Allstar Workout.
 Palmer's film work includes the shorts Love Story (1999) directed by Nick Love, and Another Green World (2005) directed by Peter Chipping.